AfricArxiv/hub-and-search-portal/README.md

-# repo-dev
+# platform-dev
-develop the AfricArXiv repository from scratch
+developing the AfricArXiv repository platform from scratch

 The platform and repo database should be self hosted in various partner institutions with regular (weekly) mirror backup on a decentralized structure (blockchain?)